Britain’s Got Talent reject Melanie Raccoon on mission to prove Simon Cowell wrong!

 “My love, dedication, patience, and scientific background have enabled me to properly care for this most amazing animal!”

-Melanie has been offered the chance to star in her own TV programme by independent production company VSITV.
-Owner and producer-director Gubba says: “People say never work with animals or children.
+Producer-director Gubba said: “People say never work with animals or children.
 But I have filmed many animal stars and Melanie has that special X Factor that people are going to fall in love with.”

 Melanie Raccoon is on her way to MipTV in Cannes . . .